junho1ee/radioimmune/README.md

 - Treatment-arm configuration by radiation coverage, dose, and treatment timing
 - Synthetic observation generation and long-format data loading
 - Parameter fitting with differential evolution followed by bounded least squares
-- Figure 4 analysis and visualization in Jupyter
+- Reproduction and visualization of Figure 4 from Cho et al. (2023) in Jupyter

 ## Requirements